 This function determines whether the required name specified by reqName is defined as a named range and is outside the named range specified by containerName.
-If it is not, the function appends the message specified by msg to the error message specified by err_msg to act as the error message.
-If the required name is defined, this function does not alter the original error message.
+When it is not, the function appends the message specified by msg to the error message specified by err_msg to act as the error message.
+When the required name is defined, this function does not alter the original error message.
 This function is primarily used in the Validate() function to check the named ranges.

-Table 13 describes the parameters that you must provide values for in the Public SubCheckRequiredNameOutsideOf syntax.
+The following table describes the parameters that you must provide values for in the Public Sub CheckRequiredNameOutsideOf syntax.